Empowering Cancer Patients: Nutrient-Dense Foods and Tailored Recipes for Healing

 What about the various cancer phenotypes?

 Again, cancer is complex.
 Different types of cancers can benefit from the inclusion of different nutrients.
-Some of these you can get from your food while some you may need to supplement.
+Some of these can be obtained from your food, while some you may need to take supplements.
 However, again, we recommend you work with your medical team to identify if any of these supplements would positively or negatively affect your specific type of cancer and treatment.

-We have spent some time looking at how the different nutrients would change the nutritional recommendation and found that the base recommendations for cancer are most useful.
-From there, you can look to overlay specific drugs or targetted supplements that may be beneficial.
+We have spent some time examining how the different nutrients would change the nutritional recommendation and found that the base recommendations for cancer are most useful.
+From there, you can look to overlay specific drugs or targeted supplements that may be beneficial.

 Weight gain

-So far, we’ve talked about the approaches to maximise nutrients while also maximising satiety for weight loss and insulin resistance.
-But there are other people with cancer who need to gain weight.
+So far, we’ve discussed approaches to maximising nutrients while also maximising satiety for weight loss and insulin resistance.
+But other people with cancer need to gain weight.

 Unfortunately, many people lose their appetite when going through cancer and hence lose a lot of weight, including precious muscle mass.
 Regaining strength and body weight with enough energy to support healing and recovery is critical for these people.

-Sadly, many of the meal replacement products provide very little in the way of nutrition (i.e. other than synthetic supplements which, as noted earlier, don’t tend to provide the same benefit).
+Sadly, many of the meal replacement products provide very little nutrition (i.e., other than synthetic supplements, which, as noted earlier, don’t tend to provide the same benefit).

 Hence, we also created a suite of recipes that contain plenty of energy to support weight gain after cancer treatment.

-These recipes are ideal for someone with cancer while providing plenty of energy to support weight gain during and after cancer treatment.
-Some examples of the highest-ranking recipes for people with cancer who need to gain weight are shown below.
+These recipes are ideal for someone with cancer, providing plenty of energy to support weight gain during and after cancer treatment.
+Below are some examples of the highest-ranking recipes for people with cancer who need to gain weight.

 Pan-Fried Fish Salad